 The virus that causes shingles has not been found in breast milk.
-However, it is important to keep the baby from coming into direct contact with the rash or blisters in order to lower the chances of spreading the varicella-zoster virus, which could cause the baby to develop chickenpox.
+However, it is important to keep the baby from coming into direct contact with the rash or blisters to lower the chances of spreading the virus, which could cause the baby to develop chickenpox.
 If lesions are present on the areola, the milk should be pumped and discarded until the rash has scabbed over.
 If you suspect your baby has any symptoms of chickenpox, contact the child's healthcare provider.

-If a woman is taking antivirals to treat shingles while breastfeeding, please contact MotherToBaby to learn more about the medications while breastfeeding.
+If you are taking antivirals to treat shingles while breastfeeding, please contact MotherToBaby to learn more about your medications while breastfeeding.
 Be sure to talk with your healthcare provider about all of your breastfeeding questions.

-If a man has shingles can it make it harder to get a woman pregnant or increase the chance of birth defects?
+If a man has shingles, could it affect his fertility or increase the chance of birth defects?

-There are no studies looking at possible risks to a pregnancy when a man has shingles.
-In general, exposures that men have are unlikely to increase risks to a pregnancy.
-However, if a woman is not immune to chickenpox and her partner has shingles, there is a risk she could become infected with chickenpox from direct contact with the rash.
+Studies have not been done to see if shingles could affect a man's fertility (ability to get a woman pregnant) or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risk to a pregnancy.
+However, if a person is not immune to chickenpox and their intimate partner has shingles, there is a risk that the woman who is pregnant could become infected with chickenpox from direct contact with the shingles rash.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.